Mission and Strategic Plan

 - Media Relations

-Sustain high levels of media relations activity in support of annual meeting, The Journal of Neuroscience, and year-round communications by continuing to innovate and modernize operations.
+Sustain high levels of media relations activity in support of annual meeting, JNeurosci, eNeuro, and year-round communications by continuing to innovate.

-- Continually evaluate, and improve where necessary, the review, vetting, and outreach process for annual meeting abstracts and JN studies.
+- Continually evaluate, and improve where necessary, the review, vetting, and outreach process for annual meeting abstracts that are the basis of press conferences at the annual meeting.

 Maintain a key messaging framework that can be adjusted for use with all SfN audiences.
 Messages will incorporate core concepts, and will be reflected in language describing SfN programs and topics, including BAW, annual meeting, animals in research, and public-facing materials.